antlr/stringtemplate4/README.txt

 http://www.antlr.org/wiki/display/ANTLR3/How+to+use+ant+with+ANTLR3

-Then, once you're set up with the ant task, go for it:
+Then, once you're set up with the ant task, go for it.
+Looks like this:

 $ cd /usr/local/ST-4.0
 $ ant